-On a recent trip back to the East Coast, I had the opportunity to discover Penns Woods Winery, thanks to a Philadelphia-area blogger, Uncorked Remarks, who has recommended the winery to me for some time and has written about many of their perhaps unconventional pairing events, such as their wine and cupcake pairing event, International Bacon Day, and Penns Woods & Righteous Felon Jerky pairings.
+On a recent trip back to the East Coast, I had the opportunity to discover Penns Woods Winery, thanks to a Philadelphia-area blogger, who had recommended the winery to me for some time and has written about many of their perhaps unconventional pairing events, such as their wine and cupcake pairing event, International Bacon Day, and Penns Woods & Righteous Felon Jerky pairings.

 Penns Woods Winery was founded by Gino Razzi, an Italian immigrant who had made a name for himself in Pennsylvania as a longtime importer, distributor, and winemaker.
 After many years in the international and local wine industry, he purchased Smithbridge Winery in 2004, which would become Penns Woods.
 In 2010, his daughter, Carley, joined the business to market and manage operations at the winery.
 Penns Woods is a family operation through and through, which is evident upon first visit.